 - Between the buttocks

 Friction and sweating can worsen this condition.
 As the area becomes hot or rubbed by friction, large, smooth red patches of skin can form.
 These inflamed patches can become raw.
 Those who are overweight are at an increased risk of developing this autoimmune disorder.
 Keeping the area dry can minimize the risk of a flare.
-When a flare happens, applying hydrocortisone to the affected areas can reduce inflammation.
+Applying hydrocortisone to the affected areas can reduce inflammation when a flare happens.

 Pustules

-Pus filled blisters can appear on the skin.
-The pus contains white blood cells and can develop on a large area of skin.
-If the pustules appear on the soles of your feet or the palms of your hands, they can develop in circular, scaly, brown spots that will eventually peel off.
+Pus-filled blisters can appear on the skin.
+The pus contains white blood cells and can develop on a large skin area.
+If the pustules appear on the soles of your feet or the palms of your hands, they can grow in circular, scaly, brown spots that will eventually peel off.
 Finally, the pustules can appear on your toes and fingers.
 The pustules may burst and leave bright red areas that can cause scaling or oozing.
 Over time, nail deformities can occur.

 - Excess stress